-You have been asked to be a research assistant in a project that is investigating the topic of the level of illicit drug-taking among university students.
-The respondents will be adult (aged 18 years and above) university students attending the three universities in a certain capital city.
-Although still in the development phase, the initial aims of the project are
+You have been asked to be a research assistant in a project that is investigating the topic of bullying in high schools.
+The target age group was adolescents, aged 13-16 years.
+Although still in the development phase, the initial aims of the project are:

-- to examine illicit drug consumption behaviour - to explore the social meanings that individuals ascribe to their illicit drug consumption.
+- to develop an understanding of the extent of bullying behaviour among high school students - to explore the social meanings that individuals ascribe to bullying behaviour